 One feature that differentiates the E-510 and the E-410 is in-body image stabilization (IBIS).
 The E-510 reduces the risk of handshake-induced blur with all attached lenses, while the E-410 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 Concerning the storage of imaging data, both the E-410 and the E-510 write their files to Compact Flash or xD Picture cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Olympus E-410 and Olympus E-510 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the E-410 and the E-510 have been discontinued, but can regularly be found used on eBay.
+Both the E-410 and the E-510 have been discontinued, but can regularly be found used on ebay.
 The E-410 was replaced by the Olympus E-420, while the E-510 was followed by the Olympus E-520.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Olympus E-510 Manual.
+Further information on the features and operation of the E-410 and E-510 can be found, respectively, in the Olympus E-410 Manual (free pdf) or the online Olympus E-510 Manual.